 The following post-graduate fellowships regularly hire LLM students:

-- International Court of Justice Clerkships: In 2000, New York University School of Law became the first American law school to initiate a clerkship program with the International Court of Justice, and since then, the Law School has sent a recent graduate to serve in the ICJ’s Traineeship program every year.
-NYU Law nominates at least one graduating student or recent graduate who is familiar with international law and has good working knowledge of both English and French to work for ten months in The Hague.
+- International Court of Justice Judicial Fellow Programme: In 2000, New York University School of Law became the first American law school to initiate a clerkship program with the International Court of Justice, and since then, the Law School has sent a recent graduate to serve in the ICJ’s Traineeship program every year.
+NYU Law nominates at least one graduating student or recent graduate to work for ten months in The Hague.
+The Court looks in particular for candidates who have excellent results in their law studies, and who have studied, published or worked in international law.
+The official languages of the ICJ are English and French.
+Candidates must have excellent reading, writing and speaking skills in at least one of these.
+A working knowledge of the second official language will be an asset.
 Clerks work with international judges, conduct legal research, draft memoranda, and listen to oral arguments on issues in public international law.
-Note: this year's application deadline is Sunday, January 10, 2016.
-Read additional details and information about how to apply.
+Applications are generally due in January.
+Learn more about ICJ Clerkships here.

 - International Finance and Development Fellowships are awarded to full-time LLM students on a competitive basis.
 They provide outstanding opportunities to gain experience working with international organizations in the areas of finance and development.
 Read more about the IFD Fellowships.

 - The International Law and Human Rights Fellowship Program helps students learn about the theory and practice of international law and human rights law through scholarship and practical experience gained through internships at prominent international organizations.
 Fellowships are awarded on a competitive basis.
 NYU Law LLM and JSD students are eligible.
+Applications are due on November 10, 2022.
 Read more about the International Law and Human Rights Fellowship Program.

 The following post-graduate fellowships are open to both JD and LLM students:

 - George A. Katz Fellowship at the Brennan Center for Justice: In honor of a great lawyer dedicated to building the next generation of public interest lawyers, Wachtell, Lipton, Rosen & Katz created the George A. Katz ’54 Fellowship Program at the Law School’s Brennan Center for Justice.
 Every other year, a selection committee awards a recent graduate a two-year fellowship to work with the Brennan Center on litigation, public education, research, and scholarship.
 The Katz Fellowship is offered every other year; students and alumni may apply in the Fall of even-numbered years.
+The next opening will be posted in fall 2020.
 Learn more about the Katz Fellowship.